Where to find more Free Copywork passages

 I’ve gathered and explained how I like to find copywork passages so that you can do this yourself and teach your kids to make their own selections.

-I’ve put together a number of free downloads in the Free Library under copywork.
+I’ve also put together a number of free downloads in the Free Library under copywork.
 Sign up for our weekly newsletter to get access to the library.

 Here’s a sample for 4th year using all the passages I’ve described above in this article.